 I have had several families ask me about how their visually impaired child (which includes both blindness and low vision) can enjoy visiting a children’s museum, and how they can plan a positive and fun visit.
-On my recent trip to Austin, I was able to visit a children’s museum called Thinkery and explore the different exhibits to figure out which ones would be most enjoyed by children with vision impairments.
+On my recent trip to Austin, I went to a children’s museum called Thinkery.
+While I was there, I explored the different exhibits to figure out which ones would be most enjoyed by children with vision impairments.
 As part of my summer fun series, here are some tips for visiting children’s museums with a vision impairment.

 What is a children’s museum?

 “A children’s museum is an institution that commits to serving the needs and interests of children by providing exhibits and programs that stimulate curiosity and motivate learning.”

 The exact topics each museum covers may vary.
 Exhibits almost always incorporate some form of science, technology, engineering, art, and/or math.
 Museums feature designs for children of all ages, though some have a set age range, usually six months to twelve years old.

 All museums are required to meet or exceed standards set forth by the Americans with Disabilities Act of 1990 to accommodate guests with disabilities.
 According to the ADA website from the US government:

 “Privately operated museums are covered as public accommodations under title III of the ADA.
 Museums operated by state or local governments are covered by the ADA’s title II; and museums that receive Federal funding are also covered by Section 504 of the Rehabilitation Act.”

 Some examples of ADA accommodations include space for wheelchairs, captioned media programs, and large print signs.
 Guests cannot be denied admission due to their disability.

 Check hours with Google’s Popular Times feature